Jabbslad/jabbslad-accounts-github/README.md

 2. Read the 'Integrating with Login Services' section of [Getting Started with Auth](https://github.com/meteor/meteor/wiki/Getting-started-with-Auth) and make sure you set up your config and secret correctly.
 3. Call `Meteor.loginWithGithub();`

-*Note:* I have not forked the 'accounts-ui' smart package due to its bleeding edge nature so you will either need to create your own service button or create update it yourself.

 ### Credits

 Shamelessly based upon [@possibilities](https://github.com/possibilities) Google OAuth2 login service